On the zeros of the $k$-th derivative of the Riemann zeta function under the Riemann hypothesis: Introduction

-Before we begin the next section, we intend to give a brief outline of the proofs.
-Nevertheless, since the steps of our proofs basically follow those given in \cite{aka} with a few crucial modifications, instead of the outline of the proofs, we present the main modifications related to the proofs.
+Before we move to the next section, we intend to give a brief outline of the proofs.
+Nevertheless, since the steps of our proofs basically follow those given in \cite{aka} with a few crucial modifications, instead of the outline of the proofs, we present only the main needed modifications related to the proofs.

 First of all, condition 2 of Lemma 2.1 of \cite{aka} is related to the functional equation for $\zeta'(s)$.
-In our case, we need to consider generally for $\zeta^{(k)}(s)$.
-As a result, we obtain a function which consists of terms that are not logarithmic derivatives of some functions so that this cannot be taken care as in the case of $\zeta'(s)$.
-In the present paper, we take care of these terms generally in a way that does not involve any calculation on logarithmic derivatives.
+In our case, we need to consider $\zeta^{(k)}(s)$ for any positive integer $k$.
+Thus, we obtain a function which consists of terms that are not logarithmic derivatives of some functions so we cannot easily follow the case of $\zeta'(s)$.
+In the present paper, we take care of these terms in a way that does not involve any calculation on logarithmic derivatives.

 Secondly, similar to condition 2, in condition 3 of Lemma 2.1 of \cite{aka}, the factor to be estimated was $\frac{F'}{F}(s)$ which is just the logarithmic derivative of $F(s)$, whereas in the present paper, we need to take care of $\frac{F^{(k)}}{F}(s)$ which is not a logarithmic derivative of any function.
-Thus, as in condition 2, we estimate this term generally in a way which does not involve any calculation on logarithmic derivatives, and there we need to take a suitable logarithmic branch of the function $\log{\frac{F^{(k)}}{F}(s)}$.
+Thus, as in condition 2, we estimate this term for any $k$ in a way which does not require any calculation on logarithmic derivatives, and hence we need to take a suitable logarithmic branch of the function $\log{\frac{F^{(k)}}{F}(s)}$.